The Affine Closure of T^*(SL_n/U): The Affine Closure Has Symplectic Singularities.

-and the equality holds if and only if $m_k=k$ for all $k$. \end{lem} \begin{proof} Since $m_0=0$, we show that
+and the equality holds if and only if $m_k=k$ for all $k$. \end{Lemma} \begin{proof} Since $m_0=0$, we show that

-In fact, the LHS is the dimension of some (partial) flag variety of $\GL_n$, so it obtains maximum if and only if in the case of complete flag variety, which has dimension RHS. \end{proof}
+\end{proof} \begin{Remark} In fact, the LHS is the dimension of some (partial) flag variety of $\GL_n$, so it obtains maximum if and only if the flag variety is a complete flag variety, which has dimension equals to the RHS. \end{Remark}